The Spirit

 "And when Paul had laid his hands upon them, the Holy Spirit came on them; and they spake with tongues, and prophesied." (v.
 6)

 This is probably what Paul expected they would possess when he asked the question.
-Evidence that the spirit had been poured out on the Apostles was the fact that they spoke in tongues.
+Evidence that the Spirit had been poured out on the Apostles was the fact that they spoke in tongues.
 There is not the slightest suggestion in Acts 2 that the initial bestowal of the gift of the Spirit had any other effect.

 SOLUTION IV: